ABSENCE FROM SCHOOL

 - Keep in contact with us, especially if the absence is a long one.

-The Absence Request form (available from the school office or can be downloaded from the “Forms and Letters” page in the Parent section of this website) should be completed by parents/carers when requesting term time absence from school for their child, regardless of whether the absence is for a holiday, or any other reason.
+The Absence Request form (available from the school office or can be found at the bottom of this page) should be completed by parents/carers when requesting term time absence from school for their child, regardless of whether the absence is for a holiday, or any other reason.
 Also, all requests for absence should be evidenced based, e.g. medical appointment cards, letters from employers etc.

 When deciding whether to allow term time leave, for any reason, the school will consider: